intervalia/gulp-component-assembler/README.md

 gulp-component-assembler
 ========================
 #### Always reference the documents on the git repo since they are updated more often then the NPM package website.
-I only update NPM when there is a code change but I may add to the documentation without a code change and, at that time, I will not update NPM.
+I only update NPM when there is a code change but I may add to the documentation without a code change and, at that time, I would not update ther version number or NPM release.
 ---

 `gulp-component-assembler` is a gulp plug-in that assembles JavaScript components.
 The components are a combination of JavaScript files, HTML Templates and Localization strings.